 I help authors write proposals that publishers consider professional and market-oriented.
 I know the process and can provide an essential leg-up to those who don’t.
 For example, a writer is typically more focused on the merits of the book, while publishers are often more concerned with its salability.
 I can help you bridge that gap.
 Part of the process involves choosing well-edited sample manuscript chapters that meet the expectations of publishing professionals.

 Sample Edit: Finding the right editor is a daunting process.
-Just because someone has a Website and claims to be an editor, you can’t be sure that person really knows what he/she is talking about.
+Just because someone has a website and claims to be an editor doesn’t mean that person really knows what he/she is talking about.
 Having spent a number of years at a publishing company doesn’t necessarily mean the person has great editorial skills, good taste, or an ability to work constructively with an author.
 What if the editor seems knowledgeable, but the two of you just don’t see eye to eye about what constitutes good writing—i.e., you’re just not compatible?
 What if her advice turns out to be trivial and seems to reflect her own subjective tastes and quirks?
 You need to know what you’re getting into before you take that leap of faith and hire someone who will be providing you with a relatively intangible service.
 You shouldn’t get stuck with someone who is not on your wavelength and who is not really helping you.

-To make sure a prospective client and I are comfortable with each other, I like to do a sample line edit of a page or two of the manuscript free of charge to give you an idea of how I work, the kinds of things I would query, and the types of suggestions I would make.
-This will help you get a sense of who I am, what I do, how I communicate, how I think.
-You should also know that if I don’t feel I can help you–for whatever reason–I will tell you so and wish you luck and send you on your way.
-I don’t pretend to be the perfect match for every writer.
+To make sure you and I are comfortable with each other, I like to do a sample line edit of a page or two of the manuscript free of charge to give you an idea of how I work, the kinds of things I would query, and the types of suggestions I would make.
+This will help you get a sense of what I do, how I communicate, how I think.
+And you can feel confident that if I don’t feel I can help you–for whatever reason–I will tell you so and wish you luck and send you on your way.
+I don’t expect to be the perfect match for every writer.